Concrete tiles made out of natural cement, aggregates and water.

 After the next 5 minutes, the parts can be handled and stored in stacked trays that follow a trolley circuit.
 In this way, they reach a chamber that maintains the humidity, that is to say, that prevents the evaporation of the water inside the pieces.
 It is also relevant to say that the more water the piece retains, the more hardness it will acquire during its setting curve.
 In this chamber, the pieces will spend the next 28 days.

-Then, we take the pieces with their optimum hardness to enter the calibration line.
-Here, we leave the pieces with their final thickness.
-This process requires water to cool the calibration discs, therefore, we have the parts with a very high humidity.
+Then, we take the pieces with their optimum hardness to enter the finishing line.
+Here, we leave the pieces with their final texture.
+This process requires water in the tiles.
+Therefore, we have the pieces with a very high humidity.

 Then, we let the pieces dry for 72 hours.
 After this time, they will pass through the lacquering line, where we apply an acrylic protection that reduces their absorption and leaves them protected.